-Everyone uses a computer has to deal in their everyday life with software version numbers, and even who deals with computers just as bare user shall sooner or later introduce the word version in their speech.
-Alas, this made it one of those concepts so pervading that it is now taken for granted, and this is so widespread that even professionals often forget or do not even know the complexity of the matter behind.
+Whoever uses a computer has to deal every day with software version numbers, and even occasional users shall sooner or later introduce the word version in their speech.
+Alas, this made it one of those concepts so pervading that it is now taken for granted, and so widespread that even professionals often forget or do not even know the complexity hidden behind it.
 This article is an attempt to shine a light on this topic.

 A known concept?¶

 Isn't versioning just a simple concept that everybody knows?

 Almost all computer users around the world can roughly deal with different versions of the most common programs.
 Windows 10 is more recent than Windows 8, Photoshop 2020 has been replaced by Photoshop 2021, and so on.

 Certain software products, however, have more complicated version numbers.
 For example, the latest Chrome version at the time of writing is 93.0.4577.63, and the Linux kernel that I am running on my notebook is 5.4.0-81-generic.
 Whoever approaches software development for the first time might be surprised by such complicated numbers, and fail to grasp the reason behind them.